h5py/h5py/docs/high/file.rst

           Raw data filename extension.
 Default is '-r.h5'.

     'ros3'
-        Allows read-only access to HDF5 files in AWS S3 or S3 compatible object stores.
+        Enables read-only access to HDF5 files in the AWS S3 or S3-compatible object stores.
 HDF5 file name must be one of \http://, \https://, or s3:// resource location.
 An s3:// location will be translated into an AWS `path-style <https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access>`_
-        location.
+        location by h5py.
 Keywords:

         aws_region:
           AWS region of the S3 bucket with the file, e.g. ``b"us-east-1"``.